Federal Direct PLUS (Parent) Loan

 The origination fee is subtracted from the amount borrowed.

 Disbursement of Funds

-Disbursement of funds begins the first week of the semester and continues on a weekly basis.
-Academic year PLUS loans are disbursed to student's account in two equal installments usually at the beginning of each semester.
+Disbursement of funds begins the first week of each semester.
+Academic year PLUS loans are disbursed to student's account in two equal installments - fall and spring.
 Financial Aid funds are applied towards any current outstanding debt owed to the university (i.e., tuition, campus fees, etc.).
 Remaining funds, if any, are refunded to the parent by the Bursar's Office.
 View the Bursar's Office Refund process for more information.

 We strongly encourage all PLUS loan borrowers to use a repayment calculator to know the effects of loan indebtedness and estimate monthly payments ahead of time.

 The amount listed on the award letter is the maximum amount available*, but we encourage you to only borrow what is needed.
 The PLUS loan application will not be processed if a dollar amount is not listed.

 *If federal work study is offered as part of the award package, you can add the offered amount to the PLUS loan amount.
 In this case, however, the federal work study will be cancelled.

 The loan service provider will contact borrowers with regular updates on the status of your Direct PLUS loan and will provide you with information on how and when to repay your loan.
 Repayments generally begin 30-60 days after the second disbursement.